-Israeli Prime Minister Benjamin Netanyahu recently stated in an interview that his consumption of a sci-fi novel on Chinese cyber technology shaped his decision to heavily invest in Israel’s cyber-tech sphere.
-Given the horrors Netanyahu has enacted against innocent Palestinians, statements like this demonstrate the immense power of literature.
-Stories subtly pass on ways of thinking about the world which are then acted out.
+Israeli Prime Minister Benjamin Netanyahu recently stated that his consumption of a novel on Chinese cyber-tech paved the way to his heavy investments in Israel’s cyber sphere.
+Given Netanyahu’s power, statements like this demonstrate the immense influential potential of literature.

 When thinking about this concept of the book as a vessel for ideology, I began to reflect on why there has been a surge in popularity for books about books.
 By this, I mean books set in bookstores, books set in libraries, books where the main character is a self-declared bookworm.